 This question is an excerpt from the Pyramid of Technology toolkit

-The following steps will help you formulate a vision for how your technology may enter the human habitat.
+The following steps will help you formulate a vision for the inner/outer bodily experience of your technology.

 Do it yourself!